PeterWangIntel/crosswalk-website/Development-on-Tizen.md

 -Duse_openssl=1
 ```
  * you can do it in chroot.
 Note you need -Dtarget_arch=ia32 in addition.
+ * DON'T COPY & PASTE FROM HERE.
+IT MAYBE STALE.
+USE your crosswalk.spec in your repository
 ```
 $ export GYP_GENERATORS='make'
 $ ./src/xwalk/gyp_xwalk src/xwalk/xwalk.gyp \